schrtim/lhmp-thor-magni-challenge/README.md

 <span style="font-size:1.5em;">**Please proceed only with these steps if you want to submitt your final results!**</span>

-4. Commit and push ONLY the *submission.npy* file to your forked repository.
+4. Commit and push **ONLY** the *submission.npy* file inside the submissions folder to your forked repository.
 5. Create a pull request to submit your *submissions.npy* file to the **challenge branch**.
 Your pull request will be inspected by one of our admins and approved if there are no outstanding issues.

 ## 5. Terms and Conditions